rampion/ReadArgs/README.md

     usage: Example Int String Float

 Any type that has both Typeable and Read instances can be used.
-Both Char and String are handled specially so that command line arguments for both do not require quotes (as their Read instances do).
+Char, String, and Text are handled specially so that command line arguments for both do not require quotes (as their Read instances do).
+A special instance is provided for FilePath so that no constructor or quotes are required.

 readArgs also supports optional arguments and variadic arguments.
 Optional arguments are specified using Maybe, and variadic arguments